SSonwane26/MeriSKILL_Journey/README.md

 1. Pivot Table: A Pivot Table was generated using the sales data.

-2. Key Performance Indicators (KPIs):
+1. Charts , Graphs and Key Performance Indicators (KPIs):
    - Revenue: Calculated the total revenue from the sales data.
    - Total Orders: Determined the count of total orders.
    - Total Products: Counted the total number of unique products.